 Use it for walking paths, trails, or any area where a durable and comfortable surface is required.

-Selecting a reputable installer is crucial for a successful Poured-in-place rubber playground surfacing project.
+Selecting a reputable installer is crucial for a successful Poured-in-place rubber playground flooring project.
 Consider the following when choosing an installer:

 Experience